+- The Engine Manual

+- · Parts Catalog of the Engine

+- Hitachi Training Material

-• Information included in the Technical Manual: Technical information needed for redelivery and delivery, operation and activation of all devices and systems, operational performance tests, and troubleshooting procedures. • Information included in the Workshop Manual: Technical information needed for maintenance and repair of the machine, tools and devices needed for maintenance and repair, maintenance standards, and removal / installation and assemble / disassemble procedures.
+- Information included in the Technical Manual (Troubleshooting): technical information needed for operational performance tests, and troubleshooting procedures.

+- Information included in the Workshop Manual: technical information needed for maintenance and repair of the machine, tools and devices needed for maintenance and repair, maintenance standards, and removal/installation and assemble/disassemble procedures.